Skip to main content

 Cross-zone scaling

-Cross-zone scaling is a feature that allows Anyscale to launch your Ray cluster across multiple availability zones.
-By default, all worker nodes are launched in the same availability zone.
-With cross-zone scaling enabled, Anyscale first attempts to launch worker nodes in existing zones, but if that fails, then tries the next-best zone (based on availability).
+Cross-zone scaling launches your Ray cluster across multiple availability zones.
+By default, all worker nodes launch in the same availability zone.
+With cross-zone scaling enabled, Anyscale first attempts to launch worker nodes in existing zones.
+If that fails, Anyscale tries the next-best zone based on availability.

 Use this feature if: